marcelotrabalho/challenge-lovys/README.md

 }
    ```
 2 - *POST* - https://localhost:44344/schedule/candidate/create
 This endpoint is the second step of the solution.
 To create the schedule of the Candidate.
-<br>*Example - Json schedule John Candidate*
+<br>*Example - body of Json schedule John Candidate*
    ```
    {
 	"name": "john",